springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## Success is where preparation and opportunity meet. - Bobby Unser
+    ## Nature takes away any faculty that is not used. - William Inge